 Even if the home inspection reveals issues, the buyer might still want to purchase the house.
 They could ask for a seller's credit to pay for those repairs.
 A seller credit to the buyer goes towards buyer's costs at closing.
 Other times, a seller credit is packaged in with a higher sale price, so the money becomes part of the mortgage, allowing buyers more flexibility to pay for repairs.

-Note that a seller's credit is rarely used for minor repairs which could be done before closing.
-The buyer may just ask that the seller have those repairs done or ask for a price reduction.
+Note that a seller's credit is rarely used for minor repairs, which could be done before closing.
+Buyers may ask the seller to complete repairs or for a price reduction.
 A seller credit is typically used to cover major mechanical or electrical problems or something like a new roof.

 There are several ways that a seller's credit can work.
 In one way, the seller pays some of the buyer's closing costs so the buyer has more of their own money to pay for the repairs.
 Another way is tagging the seller credit on to the final sales price so the buyer has longer to pay off the cost of the repairs.

-Also, the seller can pay a contractor the credit at closing to ensure that the buyer uses the money for its intended purpose.
+The seller could also pay a contractor the credit at closing to ensure that the money is used for repairing the issue.
 Or, the money can be held in escrow until the work is done, and any leftover funds go back to the seller.

-If the seller is pushing for the closing credit to be paid to a contractor talk to your realtor about how that will work in your situation.
+If the seller is pushing for the closing credit to be paid to a contractor, talk to your realtor about how that could work in your situation.

 Get the best deal possible at closing.